Leather Care

 Cleaning

-Use a damp cloth for regular cleaning.
-If you get something on your bag, you can spot treat it with a mild dish soap and water or a saddle soap: I use saddle soap before or after a vacation or event.
-It cleans and polishes at the same time, leaving a natural finish.
+1. Use a damp cloth for regular cleaning.
+If you get something on your bag, you can spot treat it with a mild dish soap and water or saddle soap.
+This product cleans and polishes at the same time, leaving a natural finish, and can be used for regular conditioning as well.

-When cleaning a bag, make sure you lightly dampen the whole panel of leather to avoid any water marks.
+2. When cleaning a bag, make sure you lightly dampen the whole panel of leather to avoid any water marks.
 If your bag gets wet for any reason, let it fully dry and condition it afterwards.
-Each bag is sealed on the finished side, but if your bag gets extremely wet, some of the colour might come off from the interior.
-Let it dry on a towel, and then add a conditioner afterwards.
 You can condition multiple times if your leather product feels stiff.

 Conditioning